ufcg-lsd/saps-engine/docs/archiver-install.md

 sudo service nfs-kernel-server restart
 ```

-## Configure

-The Archiver configuration file (```archiver.conf```) customize this component to interact with other componenents, including the SAPS Catalog, the temporary and permanent storages.
+The second part of the Archiver configuration (made via the ```archiver.conf``` file) customize this component to interact with other componenents, including the SAPS Catalog, the temporary and permanent storage pools.

 ```
 ##### Archiver properties #####